alanng10/class-lang/Docue/Article/Word/a.md

 Word "mono" has meaning that is monospace.

+Word "glyph" has meaning that is char symbol.

 Word "cape" has meaning that is slash end.

 Word "miter" has meaning that is miter style.